 Now that you’re at (or near) that first year marker, words are likely at the forefront of your mind!
 If you’re wondering what’s expected, what’s concerning, and if your little one is developing on track, I’m here to answer those questions with the 12 month communication milestones.
 Milestones are skills that 90% of children are able to do by that age, and missing them could mean that a child needs to be seen by a speech-language pathologist (aka an SLP).

-Literacy Parents, do not stress if your little one is not listening or sitting through stories!
+Parents, do not stress if your little one is not listening or sitting through stories!
 At this age, what matters is that your baby always has access to sturdy books with bright colours they can explore.
 By one year, I’m hoping your little one is interested in looking at the pictures, chewing and patting the pages, and sharing the book with you.
 Plan accordingly and choose books that are fairly difficult to completely destroy!
+Check out our post on reading tips for little ones for some ideas on how to encourage your baby to read more.

 Call your child’s name and see if they turn around